Tag Archives: a day in the life of a cancer mom

 Now I have seen bits and pieces of this coming for a while; and Yes, my friends have warned me of this plague…but REALLY, she just turned 12 on Wednesday…couldn’t I get a little break – you know like a week!.
 I guess I can see the omnipotent’s point.
 I mean I am cancer free, my hair seems to be growing back, my husband is still being especially nice, my primetime shows are back from summer hiatus – but REALLY couldn’t he pick a different kind of “hurdle to jump over next – something a little easier?

 My daughter really is one of the sweetest girls you will ever meet, so when she flips to the Dark side, it really is shocking.
 So I have begun to formulate responses that could possibly bring my daughter back quicker.
 If only I could pull my hair out, but I barely have any yet to do that to.
-I could I just break down and beg for her to return – by nay that shows weakness.
+I could I just break down and beg for her to return – but nay I say – that can only show weakness.
 I could ignore it, but face it – where is the fun in that.
 I mean if I have to last through this time in her life, I might as well have a little fun – right?
 So that leaves me with my plan of action…Embarrassment.
 I think if the girl I birthed decides to switch into someone I am not familiar with, maybe I can make it so this other persona doesn’t want to appear anymore.

 Today I plan to try it out.
-If SYBIL appears, I am going to hold her hand, and ask her to “skip to the loo” with me, and I am going to text her every minute to impart on her that most meaningful word of the TEXT world “HEY”.
+If SYBIL appears, I am going to hold her hand, and ask her to “skip to the loo” with me, and I am going to text her every minute to impart on her that most meaningful words of the TEXT world “I:)”.
 Maybe even wear short shorts and a tank top (Well I think that is just universally cruel so probably not that).
-And in the end I believe she will be annoyed enough that it will be my daughter that is annoyed and not some one else….I hope!
+And in the end I believe she will be annoyed enough that to make my daughter respond to me and not her evil other self…I hope!

 Smile and enjoy todya…